 !
 Using map_entry int32 array interface

-call map%map_entry( [4, 5, 6], other, conflict)
+call map%map_entry( [4, 5, 6], 4, conflict)

 print *, 'CONFLICT = ', conflict